jeremywillans/ha-rest980-roomba/FAQ.md

 ### 3. PHP File downloads instead of rendering

-HA / HA Core does not have inbuilt PHP Support.
+HA / HA Core does not have in-built PHP Support.
 You need to deploy a php compatible web server to host this image.
 This repo makes use of the php-nginx docker image (available as a HA Addon) to allow this file to render correctly.